jahny4/bms-samples-ios-bluelist/README.md

 ### Configure the back end for your Bluelist application
 Before you can run the Bluelist application, you must set up an app on Bluemix.
 By setting up this app, service instances for the data, push, security, and monitoring functions of the app are configured.

 1. Sign up for a [Bluemix](http://bluemix.net) Account.
 2. Create a mobile app.
 In your dashboard, click **CREATE AN APP**.
-Choose **MOBILE** > **iOS 8 BETA**.
+Choose **MOBILE** > **iOS 8**.
-3. Register Bluelist as a mobile client.
-Use your Bundle ID (for example: `com.ibm.Bluelist`) and version (for example: `1.0.0`)  These values can be found in Xcode, under Supporting Files/Info.plist
-4. Set up at least one Authentication method on Bluemix for your mobile App(Facebook, Google+, or Custom)
+3. Set up at least one Authentication method on Bluemix for your mobile App(Facebook, Google+, or Custom)
-5. Optional: Configure Push.
+4. Optional: Configure Push.
 Upload APNS certificate .p12 file that corresponds to your Bundle ID.

 ### Deploy the Bluelist NodeJS application to Bluemix
 You must use the Node.js runtime to host the Bluelist NodeJS application.
 Cloudant recommends operations that need 'admin' access to be performed in server side code.
 A sample Node.js app for Bluelist is included in this repository.